rcos/intro/docs/grading.md

 Although RCOS is a team sport, grading is done on the individual member.
 Make sure you meet the requirements, including the requirements on the project itself such as the README, License and other forms of documentation.

-**If you find this rubric to be incompatible with your project, or you believe that it will significantly hinder or not acurately represent your progress, please let us know as adjustments and exceptions can be made.**
+**If you find this rubric to be incompatible with your project, or you believe that it will significantly hinder or not accurately represent your progress, please let a coordinator or faculty member know as adjustments and exceptions can be made.**

 ### Contributions and Planning - 50%
 | Grade | Description |